APN-Pucky/banana-gym/README.md

 ![plot](./img/eq.png)

-Optimization in all x_i (eg. via a grid) allows to easily compare the learned result with the analytic result (except for statistical fluctuations).
+Optimization in all x_i (eg. via a grid) allows to compare (at low N) the learned result with the analytic result (except for statistical fluctuations).